 Juergen Braehmer is still the European Light Heavyweight Champion.
 The prodigy of coach Karsten Roewer saw-off his challenger Tony Averlant in two rounds on Saturday.
 3,200 fans inside the Sporthalle Hamburg, Germany witnessed a vastly improved Braehmer, who is seemingly getting back to the top of his game.

 “We said after my last fight that there was still some room for improvement – and I proved that today.
-But my coach and I know that I can even do better than that,” said the champion afterwards.
+But my coach and I know that … Read Article

 Weigh-In Results from Hamburg, Germany